Fast Food (album): Critical reception

 Another aggregator AnyDecentMusic? gave the album 7.4 out of 10 based on 13 critical reviews.
-Comparing to its predecessor Love Your Dum and Mad, The Line of Best Fit reviewer Laurence Day said that while "isn’t as labyrinthine as her debut ... it is just as powerful."
+Comparing to its predecessor Love Your Dum and Mad, The Line of Best Fit reviewer Laurence Day said that while "isn't as labyrinthine as her debut ... it is just as powerful."
 Over at AllMusic, David Jeffries said "even if the first cut is the deepest, ...
 Fast Food is still wicked sharp."

 In a four star review, Tim Lee of DIY Magazine found the album to be "pretty successful in capturing the ups and downs of complicated relationships ... in a way which is neither hackneyed or predictable".
 In Uncut, Fiona Sturges said "Most captivating of all is Shah's voice that, veering between a gentle croon and semi-operatic howl, sends tiny shards through the heart."
 Glyn Brown of Mojo Magazine gave a more mixed assessment, saying that the album could have done with "a little less aggrieved gothic pomp" on tracks such as "Fast Food" and "Matador".

-In a review for Drowned in Sound, Paul Brown said "The songs on this record have been delivered with the kind of aplomb that only someone with an unshakeable confidence in their work can muster, which suggests that Nadine Shah’s artistic future is mouthwatering."
-Steven Johnson of musicOMH was simiilary optimistic, saying the album "Forthcoming years will almost certainly offer her more opportunities to further develop her style and maybe pursue different approaches, but in the meantime Fast Food is a well-defined and powerful musical statement".
+In a review for Drowned in Sound, Paul Brown said "The songs on this record have been delivered with the kind of aplomb that only someone with an unshakeable confidence in their work can muster, which suggests that Nadine Shah's artistic future is mouthwatering."
+Steven Johnson of musicOMH was similarly optimistic, saying the album "Forthcoming years will almost certainly offer her more opportunities to further develop her style and maybe pursue different approaches, but in the meantime Fast Food is a well-defined and powerful musical statement".